vishalbalaji3/records-office/README.md

 These are all the files and code related to the managment of the Millsaps College Office of Records digital vault file/records.

 Important things to note:
 - the folder 'user friendly' contains all the final code that is meant for use.
-- the resources file is required to be in the same directory as the working directory for proper usage.
-(This will changed later on to depend on the file located in this repository)
+- It is important to have an internet connection when running this script.

 ## What files does it currently fix?
 - file-name-modifier